ucdavisdatalab/workshop_introduction_to_version_control/chapters/01_getting-started.md

 file, then run `git add FILE` to add the change to the staging area, and finally run `git commit` to make a commit.

-Note that deleted files remain in the repository's history, so it's possible to restore them later.
+Deleted files remain in the repository's history, so it's possible to restore them later.
 :::

 Now check the status: